mjj4685/mjj4685.github.io/_posts/2020-10-05-its_the_cli_iiiiiiiiiiiiimb.markdown

 And what methods are typically used for user input?    gets!

-And what is the user wants to be cool and just prefers to input random stuff?
+And what if the user wants to be cool and just prefers to input random stuff?
 For example:   ExIT,   PLanetZ    ,  etc?

 I need to make everything uniform, get rid of white space and such... hmmmmm